José E. Colom: Military career

 Colom was born in the municipality of Ponce on 5 February 1889.

 In 1912, Colom graduated from the University of Pennsylvania as a civil engineer.
 Upon his return to Puerto Rico, he began employment in this field, continuing this as his civil job for the following decades.
 As an engineer, Colom participated in project commissioned by the Departamento de Obras Públicas and a number of colonial governors, receiving funds from the former or the insular legislature.

-Colom served in the Puerto Rico National Guard, reaching the rank of infantry captain in 1917.
+Colom began his military career on February 28, 1929.
+He served in the Puerto Rico National Guard, reaching the rank of infantry captain in 1917.
 In 1923, he was ascended to the rank of commander, which he would retain during the following five years.
 On 1 July 1928, Colom was ascended to the rank of lieutenant colonel.
 On 15 October 1940, Colom was activated by the United States Army and assigned command of the 296th Regiment of Infantry.
 As a consequence, he abandoned his civil job.
 Colom was reassigned to command Campamento Tortuguero, where he supervised the first special training assigned to the PRNG.
 Afterwards, he joined the government in other functions.
 He died in Hato Rey.
 He was buried at the Puerto Rico National Cemetery in Bayamón, Puerto Rico.